 Image A term that shows tree growth in meters over 4 years.
 Year one, 2 meters.
 Year 2, 4 meters.
 Year 3, 6 meters.
 Year 4, 8 meters.

-• What change is there from one box to the next in the table of values?
+• Describe the change in the values in the table of values.

-• What change is there in the graphic representation?
+• How is this change reflected in the graphic representation?

-• By what number of hops does the age of the tree grow in the value table?
+• How does the age of the tree change in the table of values?

-• By what number of hops does the height of the tree grow in the value table?
+• How does the height of the tree change in the table of values?

 • What is the relationship between the height of the tree and its age?